 - Lower cost of labor (50 percent lower, on average, 25-35 percent lower in the IT sector)

 - High level of English language, especially amongst younger people (Lithuania is ranked as the second most foreign language-fluent country in Europe, falling behind only the Netherlands with inhabitants knowing, on average 2.7 languages).

 - The above-mentioned multilingual capabilities.
 Around 2.3 million people in Lithuania speak Lithuanian and/or Russian, and/or English and/or Polish.
 There are approximately 800 thousand who speak, write and can read in three languages.

-- Very favourable conditions for business development.
-Lithuania ranks as number 16 in business freedom index.
+- Very favorable conditions for business development.
+Lithuania ranks as number 16 in the business freedom index.

 - LEZ or free economic zones that exempt companies from paying tax if they employ Lithuanians or permanent residents.

 - Tons of upside potential in the entire market.

 - Better and more transparent business practices than in more Eastern countries, like Ukraine, Russia, Romania, Bulgaria, etc.